 An example of a profitable fashion blogger is…

-There’s a lot of demand on Pinterest for frugal living and saving money.
-As such, you can build traffic rather fast on Pinterest, while in the meantime building out an SEO strategy.
+There’s a lot of demand on Pinterest for topics about frugal living and saving money.
+As such, you can build traffic rather fast on the site, while concurrently developing an SEO strategy.

-The largest earning finance blogs focus on making money, as this is where you can sell higher priced info products.
+The best-earning finance blogs focus on making money, as this is where you can sell higher-priced info products.

 - Can pivot into the making money niche once a large readership is built